Kitchen cabinets – what to look for when buying your units

 Inner storage solutions Pull-out swing larders, corner storage carousels, wicker drawer baskets – there are many options for your storage needs.

-Soft-close hinges and drawer runners These gently and quietly bring doors and drawers to a close.
+Soft-close hinges and drawer runners These gently and quietly bring drawers and doors to a close.
 The extra cost is minimal, and worth it when you consider the alternative – the crash and bang of cupboards being slammed shut.